exonum/exonum-doc/src/get-started/create-service.md

 ```

 To turn `CurrencyService` into a blockchain service,
-we should implement the `Service` trait to it.
+we should implement the `Service` trait in it.

 !!! tip
     Read more on how to turn a type into a blockchain service in the